Mpaxlamitsounas/umu-commander/README.md

 ## umu-commander
-### umu-commander is an interactive CLI tool to augment umu-launcher as well as help you manage its Proton versions.
+### umu-commander is a CLI tool to augment umu-launcher as well as help you manage its Proton versions.

+This tool does not provide a centralised way of managing your games or utilise template umu-configs.
+See [faugus-launcher](https://github.com/Faugus/faugus-launcher) or [Nero-umu](https://github.com/SeongGino/Nero-umu) for something more akin to a games launcher, and [umu-wrapper](https://github.com/korewaChino/umu-wrapper) for templating functionality.

 Proton versions can track and untrack directories, with the intention of safely removing them once no game depends on one.